aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_mrufilelist.md

 ## MRUFileList              --  most recently used file list

 ## Desc
-most recently used file list
+* OpenMRU recently edited files with configurable number of files on list

 ## See also
 * __blank__